Maniksharma1/OpenStack-Docker-Team-4/README.md

       a. https://registry.hub.docker.com/u/rishineo/wordpress_fil2
       b. https://registry.hub.docker.com/u/rishineo/mysql_dbpass

   4. Start Docker deamon to listen at some specific port number.
-(We need this in specify in Heat template)
+(We need this in specify in Heat template - docker_endpoint)

   5. Use the Heat template (two-tier-app.yaml) in the repository